Friedrich482/manga-xr/README.md

 - [x] BIG task: add history for the mangas with seasons, and also bookmarks support
 - [x] also history and bookmark support when the chapters names is not "chapter" but for example "episode"
 - [x] add a loading state for the bookmarking
-- [x] Reduce the delay of revalidation of scrapping functions
 - [x] clear out the search form
 - [x] Break the massive zustand store into slices
 - [x] use the theme to get system for the theme if it is the case
 - [x] When user reaches the end of the last chapter, the next chapter button should lead to the mangaPage instead of being grayed out
 - [x] remove all the barrels
 - [x] can we use a generic function to represent all cleanup functions ?
-- [x] finish the dockerfile and optimise its size
+- [x] finish the dockerfile and optimize its size
 - [x] deploy on google cloud vm (temporary)
 - [x] fix the cache issues
-- [ ] add an opengraph image
+- [x] add an open graph image
-- [ ] On the list pages, use a database instead of scrapping to get the data because it is always the same data for each letter
-Don't use next build without docker